Purchase a Rain Barrel

 One of the most effective ways to reduce storm water runoff.
 Street sweeping removes the majority of pollutants, such as litter, animal waste and debris.
-For the 2017 street sweeping schedule click here.
+See the 2019 spring street sweeping schedule here.

 Medford has developed snow ordinances to ensure that snow is removed safely and in an environmentally friendly way!

 Ice melter with calcium chloride (CaCl2) is better for the environment and only a small amount is required to melt ice.